LeenaBhegade/Using-Text-Editors/README.md

 2. Insert Mode.
 When you open a file it will open in command mode.
 If the file contains data, user should be able to move up and down using cursor and type commands.

-* vim filename - open a vim editor
+Type  `vim filename`  to open a vim editor.
+Opens file if it exists else creates a new file.

 ### Commands after opening Vim

-* i - After opening vim it does not open in editable mode, type "i"  to start insert mode
+* i - After opening vim it does not open in editable mode, type "i"  to switch from command mode to insert mode

 * o - Opens a new line and places the cursor on new line for edit

-* Esc - to switch from insert mode to command mode
+* Esc - Switch from insert mode to command mode

-* dd -
+* dd - Delete the line the current cursor is on